How to Get Rid of Anxiety

 This was a tough one.
 I removed all negative people from my life and my inner circle.
 People I cared about.
 Yes, even family.
 If I didn’t like something or if I got mad, I spoke up for myself.
 I didn’t just accept that I deserved the negative thing whatever it was.

 I disengaged from social media.
 I still use it but I limit my time on it.
-I changed thought process when reading it.
+I changed the thought process when reading it.
 I don’t read any negative posts.
-I don’t read posts that speak to my self worth, unless it is a positive message.
+I don’t read posts that speak to my self-worth, unless it is a positive message.
 Even then I limit what I let my mind absorb.
 I wanted positively to become my automatic thought.
-I am control of my reactions and thoughts.
+I am in control of my reactions and thoughts.

 I focused on the positive.